twoBirds/twobirds-core/README.md

 > grunt
 > cd src

-( you can use whatever you like as a web server, just one fast option here:)
+( you can use whatever you like as a web server, just one option using php here: )

 > php -S 0.0.0.0:3000 &